lapluviosilla/amplenote-omniexport/README.md

   - The wizard also includes a shortcut button to export every note tagged with "export"

+  - Choose whether to export attachments or not.

-  - _Note:_ Mac OSX Archive Utility is very bug prone and sometimes refuses to open certain zip exports very randomly.
+  - _Note:_ Mac OSX Archive Utility is very bug prone and sometimes refuses to open certain zip exports very randomly, especially epub exports.
 Please use a different archive utility if you get a "It is in an unsupported format" error.
 This is NOT an issue with the plugin or zip creation.

 - **Export By Temporary Export Tag**